Out and about

 • Adapter

-Find out in advance whether your destination uses different types of outlets.
+Find out in advance whether other types of sockets are used in your destination country.

 • Camera

-If the performance of your cell phone camera leaves something to be desired, it's worth taking a camera on vacation.
+If the performance of your cell phone camera leaves something to be desired, it’s worth taking a camera with you on vacation.

 • Powerbank